-PayPal may be used for your convenience for payment by credit card.
+Zelle, Stripe, PayPal, wire & US bank check are all options.
+Processing fees will be added for credit card payments.
 If you wish to pay by wire or check, please contact me for bank and address information.

-I don’t advise bringing large sums of cash.
-The advantage of traveling with Your Private Provence is that you have the bulk of your expenses already paid for.
 ATMs are common so it’s not a problem to get some cash for your spending money once in France.
 If you don’t already have one, you may want to get a credit card that does not have a foreign transaction fee.
 It is also advisable to travel with two credit cards in case one gets blocked by your bank security.
-Please note that banks in France do not handle cash (you cannot go into the bank and give your dollars for euros).
+Please note that banks in France do not handle cash (you cannot go into the bank and give your dollars in exchange for euros).

 There is a lot of sunshine in Provence but do come prepared for those days when the temperature drops and the wind comes up.
 The region is known for a strong wind (the Mistral) that calls for jackets and scarfs – or warm coats if traveling during the winter months.